FormBee/FormBee-Docs/Formbee-docs/docs/securing your api key/How To Protect Your API Key.md

 ## Why do we need to protect our API key?

 Your API key is like a password to your formbee usage.
-If someone gets access to your API key, they can use it to send form submissions to your account.
+If a malicious user gets access to your api key, they could spam the key, and use up all of your usage.

 ## What can I do to protect my API key?